-- (1) Calculated based on the difference between the closing market price per share of our Common Shares as of December 31, 2015, and the exercise price of the stock option in U.S. dollars.
-Stock options priced in Canadian dollars were converted to U.S. dollars using the December 31, 2015, foreign exchange rate of 0.7225. - (2) Stock options vest over four years as follows: 25% of the stock options vest one year following the vesting commencement date, with the remaining 75% vesting in equal monthly installments over the following three years.
+- (1) Calculated based on the difference between the closing market price per share of our Common Shares as of December 30, 2016, and the exercise price of the stock option in U.S. dollars.
+Stock options priced in Canadian dollars were converted to U.S. dollars at a foreign exchange rate of 0.7448 which was the closing Bank of Canada foreign exchange rate on December 30, 2016. - (2) Stock options vest over four years as follows: 25% of the stock options vest one year following the vesting commencement date, with the remaining 75% vesting in equal monthly installments over the following three years.
 Notwithstanding the foregoing, if an event of Good Reason (as defined in the executive's offer letter) occurs prior to a Change of Control (as defined in the executive's offer letter) but is related or connected to the Change of Control or within 12 months of the date of the Change of Control, then 100% of the then-unvested stock options vest. - (3) Stock options vest over four years as follows: one-third of the stock options vest on the vesting commencement date, with the remaining two-thirds vesting in equal monthly installments over the following four years.
 Notwithstanding the foregoing, if an event of Good Reason (as defined in the executive's offer letter) occurs prior to the Change of Control (as defined in the executive's offer letter) but is related or connected to the Change of Control or within 12 months of the date of the Change of Control, then 100% of the then-unvested stock options vest. - (4) Stock options vest over three years as follows: one-third of the stock options vest one year following the vesting commencement date, with the remaining two-thirds vesting in equal monthly installments over the following two years.
-Notwithstanding the foregoing, if an event of Good Reason (as defined in the executive's offer letter) occurs prior to the Change of Control (as defined in the executive's offer letter) but is related or connected to the Change of Control or within 12 months of the date of the Change of Control, then 100% of the then-unvested stock options vest. - (5) Stock options vest over four years as follows: 25% of the stock options vest one year following the vesting commencement date, with the remaining 75% vesting in equal monthly installments over the following three years. - (6) Stock options vest over four years as follows: one-third of the stock options vest on the vesting commencement date, with the remaining two-thirds vesting in equal monthly installments over the following four years.
+Notwithstanding the foregoing, if an event of Good Reason (as defined in the executive's offer letter) occurs prior to the Change of Control (as defined in the executive's offer letter) but is related or connected to the Change of Control or within 12 months of the date of the Change of Control, then 100% of the then-unvested stock options vest.

-Value Vested or Earned during 2015
+Value Vested or Earned during 2016

-The following table sets forth the value vested for all outstanding option-based and share-based awards and the value earned for all non-equity incentive compensation during the twelve month period ended December 31, 2015.
+The following table sets forth the value vested for all outstanding option-based and share-based awards and the value earned for all non-equity incentive compensation during the twelve month period ended December 31, 2016.